sylvaticus/juliatutorial/language-core/getting-started.md

 plot(rand(4,4))
 ```

+Finally, we can also include any Julia source files using `include("MyFile.jl")`: when that line is run, the included file is completely ran (not only parsed) and any symbol defined there becomes available in the scope (the region of code within which a variable is visible) relative to where `include` has been called.

+While there is no issues in calling `import x` or `using x` several times in the code, calling `include("x.jl")` more than once should be avoided, as it may end up to duplicated objects.

-You can read more about packages  in the [relevant section](https://docs.julialang.org/en/stable/manual/packages) of the Julia documentation, and if you are interested in writing your own package, skip to the ["Developing Julia package" section](11-developing-julia-packages.md).
+You can read more about module and packages in the [relevant section](https://docs.julialang.org/en/stable/manual/packages) of the Julia documentation, and if you are interested in writing your own package, skip to the ["Julia Modules and Packages" section](11-developing-julia-packages.md).

 ## Help system \(Julia and package documentation\)